-The Taylor Porter culture is defined by a 106-year tradition of integrity and professionalism that places client needs and client service above all else.
+The Taylor Porter culture is defined by a 107-year tradition of integrity and professionalism that places client needs and client service above all else.
 From recruiting attorneys from the top law schools, to engaging with lateral hires seeking new ventures, and hiring high-quality, versatile and multitalented professional staff of paralegals, legal secretaries, file clerks, information technology, and administrative support staff, Taylor Porter continues to grow the firm by recruiting superior talent across all attorney and staff areas.
 If you're interested in joining our team, we want to hear from you.

 Contact our Administrative and Recruiting Coordinator Martha Singletary or our Recruiting Chair Erin Sayes Kenny.

 Taylor Porter Recruiting Committee Chair

 Practicing law since 2011, Erin Sayes Kenny is a Partner at Taylor Porter, where she maintains a varied state and federal civil litigation and appellate practice, with an emphasis in commercial and tort litigation, including insurance defense and insurance coverage cases.
 Erin also regularly represents national and local companies in the hospitality industry, including restaurants, hotels and retail stores, with an emphasis in alcoholic beverage licensing, compliance and enforcement issues.
 An active member of the Baton Rouge legal community, Erin is the secretary of the Baton Rouge Bar Association Young Lawyers Section Council.
 She also serves as a board member for the Louisiana Association of Defense Counsel and as a member of the LADC Young Lawyers Committee.
 Additionally, Erin serves the community as a board member of the Boys & Girls Club of Greater Baton Rouge.

 What mentoring do we provide?